KGGI

 KGGI (99.1 FM) is a commercial radio station licensed to Riverside, California, and broadcasting to the Inland Empire.
-The station airs a rhythmic contemporary radio format and is owned by iHeartMedia, Inc. Its studios are on Iowa Avenue in Riverside.
+The station airs a rhythmic contemporary format and is owned by iHeartMedia, Inc. Its studios are on Iowa Avenue in Riverside.

 KGGI has an effective radiated power (ERP) of 2,550 watts.
 Its transmitter tower is on Ongo Camp Road in San Bernardino National Forest near Lake Arrowhead and Running Springs.
 KGGI broadcasts an HD Radio signal.
-In addition to its core service area of the Inland Empire, the station’s high transmitter site allows it to be heard clearly in the Victor Valley, where it regularly rates #1 in their radio ratings.
+In addition to its core service area of the Inland Empire, the station's high transmitter site allows it to be heard clearly in the Victor Valley, where it regularly rates #1 in their radio ratings.
 The HD2 digital subchannel formerly played classic hip hop music, but switched to Bilingual adult contemporary.
 The station also streams on the iHeartRadio app.